-- 1. Click the Imaging tab, and then click the Window Blanking tab. - To add a window blank (privacy zone), click Add.
-A window blank box is added to the video image.

-- 3. To define the window blanking box, perform any of the following: - a.
+- 1. Click the Imaging tab, and then click the Window Blanking button. - 2.
+Click to select the Head [#] on which to adjust the settings. - 3.
+To add a window blank, click Add.
+A window blank box is added to the video image. - 4.
+To define the window blanking box, perform any of the following: - a.
 Drag any side of the box to resize the window blank.
 Window blank boxes can only be rectangular in shape. - b.
-Click inside the box then drag to move the window blank box. - 4.
+Click inside the box then drag to move the window blank box. - 5.
 Click Apply to save the settings.